codemonkey-jack/shoestrap-documentation/functions.md

 <hr>

-You can find a list of the available classes below:
+You can find a list of the available functions below:

 <ul class="inline-list">